jakwings/fd/README.md

             search the current working directory.

     <PATTERN>
-            The search pattern, a regular expression or glob string. [optional]
+            The search pattern, a regex or glob pattern. [optional] The default values for regex and glob are ^ and * respectively.
 ```